dhodges/sgfspider/README.md

 Uses Python 2.7 (because of the dependency on scrapy).

-You probably want to sandbox the runtime by [making sure virtualenvwrapper is installed](http://docs.python-guide.org/en/latest/dev/virtualenvs/), then:
+You probably want to sandbox the runtime by [installing pip](http://pip.readthedocs.org/en/stable/installing) and [installing virtualenvwrapper](http://docs.python-guide.org/en/latest/dev/virtualenvs/), then:

 ```
 $ mkvirtualenv sgfspider